mersdev/workflow-full/README.md

-# Mersdev Workflow Full - SPAKE2+ Owner Pairing Simulation
+# Workflow Full - SPAKE2+ Owner Pairing Simulation

 This project, `mersdev-workflow-full`, demonstrates a simulated owner pairing process between a device and a vehicle using the SPAKE2+ protocol, orchestrated by Temporal.io workflows.
 It consists of two main Spring Boot applications: `workflow-device` and `workflow-vehicle`.